Skip to Main Content

 • 435-615-5600 (phone number for the Park City Library)

-• This event is held on the first Tuesday of every month from 6:00pm to 8:00pm at the Park City Library.
+• This event is held on the first Tuesday of every month starting at 6:00pm at the Park City Library.
 It is first-come, first-serve, and therefore it is advised that any participants arrive before 6:00pm in order to be put on the waiting list to meet with an attorney.
-NOTE: This clinic may be temporarily closed due to COVID-19.
+Participants should come to the library and give their name to the librarian in order to be seen at the clinic.